csabbah/orm-e-commerce-backened/README.md

 ## Description

-This back end node application uses Sequelize to interact with a MySQL database allowing users to perform CRUD operations.
-Users can view all or view single products, categories and tags as well as update, delete and create (post) new data.
+This back end node application focuses on object relational mapping by uses Sequelize to interact with a MySQL database and allowing users to perform CRUD operations.
+Using Express.js, users can make API requests to view all or view single products, categories and tags as well as update, delete and create (post) new data.

 ## Installation